cassandra20050315-hue/lovable2.000/Lovable_2.0-main/README.md

 ### 🎮 **Usage**

 1. **🌟 Visit the Landing Page** - Experience the elegant dark theme
 2. **🔐 Sign In/Sign Up** - Create your account with our sophisticated auth flow
-3. **💭 Describe Your Vision** - Tell Lovable 2.0 what you want to build
+3. **💭 Describe Your Vision** - Tell Jibi what you want to build
 4. **⚡ Watch the Magic** - See your application come to life in real-time
 5. **🔄 Iterate and Refine** - Continuously improve with natural language commands